 Let’s first define what practice management software is and what it is not.
 Practice management software helps handle the daily operations of a medical practice and captures information from the time a patient is scheduled through visit/service completion.
 It’s also software that helps you manage your claims and patient receivables as well as patient recalls.
 The solution should be designed to help improve financial performance by providing you total visibility into your practice’s financials.

 Practice management software is not medical scheduling software, medical billing software or electronic medical records (EMR) software.
 Medical scheduling software and medical billing software are often stand-alone products.
-The video below shows Modernizing Medicine’s Practice Management software in action at a dermatology practice.
+The video below shows Modernizing Medicine’s dermatology Practice Management software in action.

 3. Built-in Reporting That is Powerful and Robust.
 Look for the ability to create custom reports that you can bookmark to reference month after month.
-Being able to customize the reporting you need for your dermatology practice is critical—one size does not fit all, so being able to conform to your needs is key.
+The ability to customize the reporting you need for your dermatology practice is critical—one size does not fit all, so being able to conform to your needs is key.

 8. Merchant Services.
 What if you no longer had to input credit card information manually or worry about PCI compliance and data entry errors?
 It’s possible.
-Your practice management system should have such features to benefit your dermatology practice.
+Your dermatology practice management system should have such features to benefit your dermatology practice.
 A good system can connect directly to a credit card swiper or Apple Pay and can remember the last credit card used in a PCI-compliant way, so the patient doesn’t need to provide the information again.
-It should allow for emailing receipts and refunding transactions if needed.
+It should allow you to email receipts and refund transactions if needed.
 To deter from fraud, the system should also keep an audit log on every transaction that transpires.

-9. Appointment Finder: Booking and finding appointments is frustrating and can create a time suck for patients and staff alike.
+9. Appointment Finder.
+Booking and finding appointments is frustrating and can create a time suck for patients and staff alike.
 Sound familiar?
-Utilizing a high-quality practice management system will give you the ability to schedule appointments faster and eliminate hunt-and-peck scheduling.
-Your staff will be able to reschedule appointments easily.
+Utilizing a high-quality practice management system can give you the ability to schedule appointments faster and eliminate hunt-and-peck scheduling.
+Your staff should be able to reschedule appointments easily.
 To take it a step further, the system should let you filter by provider, location, appointment type, duration, time preference and time frame.
 Plus, look for the ability to specify a room and reason for visit, add appointment notes and patient info, and schedule appointments at multiple offices.

 Ideally, the appointment finder should let you select the time for the appointment before entering any patient information, instead of entering all the information and then telling the patient they have to wait six months for an appointment.
 This really helps with new patients.